maxhbr/LDBcollector/md/LGPL-2.0-or-later.md

             ]
         ],
         "__calculatedCopyleft": "WeakCopyleft",
+        "__isOsiApproved": true,
-        "__impliedText": "This library is free software; you can redistribute it and/or modify it under the terms of the GNU Library General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.\n\nThis library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Library General Public License for more details.\n\nYou should have received a copy of the GNU Library General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301, USA.", "__impliedURLs": [
+        "__impliedText": "This library is free software; you can redistribute it and/or modify it under\nthe terms of the GNU Library General Public License as published by the Free\nSoftware Foundation; either version 2 of the License, or (at your option) any\nlater version.\n\nThis library is distributed in the hope that it will be useful, but WITHOUT ANY\nWARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A\nPARTICULAR PURPOSE.
+See the GNU Library General Public License for more details.\n\nYou should have received a copy of the GNU Library General Public License along\nwith this library; if not, write to the Free Software Foundation, Inc., 51\nFranklin St, Fifth Floor, Boston, MA  02110-1301, USA.", "__impliedURLs": [
             [
                 "SPDX",